yii-tools/app/docs/guide/service-provider.md

 ## Service provider

-A service provider is a special class that is responsible for providing complex services or groups of dependencies for the container and extensions of existing services.
+A service provider is a special class that's responsible for providing complex services or groups of dependencies for the container and extensions of existing services.

 A provider should extend from `Yiisoft\Di\ServiceProviderInterface::class` and must contain a `getDefinitions()` and `getExtensions()` methods.

-It should only provide services for the container and therefore should only contain code that is related to this task.
-It should never implement any business logic or other functionality such as environment bootstrap or applying changes to database.
+It should only give services for the container and therefore should only contain code that's related to this task.

+It should never implement any business logic or other functionality such as environment bootstrap or applying changes to a database.

 In the application are defined in the file `config\providers.php` which is available throughout the application, you can also define it only for a specific part of the application, for example `console` or `web`, in `config\providers-console.php` and `config\providers-web.php` respectively.

 The following example shows how to define a service provider in `config\providers.php` file: